 Currently comprised of about 1,254 souls and some 500+ families, St. Mary’s remains a hospitable and faith-filled parish of active and supportive parishioners.
 Fr.
 Matthew Frisbee is the eleventh pastor of St. Mary’s.
 A permanent deacon assists him, Mr. Alan Kopp.
 Our thirteenth principal in the school’s history is currently Mrs. Christa Brubaker.

 Active parish organizations and committees include: The Rosary Altar Society, the Pastoral Council, the School Advisory Committee, The Knights of Columbus Council #4448, the Christian Formation Committee, the Parent Teachers organization (PSP), the Adult Choir, the Children’s Choir, the Folk Ensemble, Ministers of Holy Communion, Lectors, Ushers, Altar Servers, the Liturgy Committee, the Mothers Club, the Buildings and Grounds Committee, Garden Club, Hospital Ministry, Mens Venite Adoremus, Children’s Liturgy, CCD, Early Childhood, the Finance Committee, the Festival Committee, the Funeral Luncheon Committee and the Funeral Planning and Bereavement Committee.

 Current School/Parish secretaries are Mrs. Cindy Rall, Mrs. Kathy Wilkinson, and Mrs. Aimee Campbell.
-Our current school enrollment, grades Pre-School through 8th Grades, totals 150.
+Our current school enrollment, grades Pre-School through 8th Grades, totals an average of 100.
 All are welcome at St. Mary’s.
 Please join us and discover this wonderful parish under the care of our Blessed mother Mary.